stephentyers1975/notes/git/git-commands.md

 ## git fetch and pull in one command
 `git pull origin master`

 # Rebasing - The git rebase command allows you to easily change a series of commits, modifying the history of your repository.
 You can reorder, edit, or squash commits together.
+Usuall not run from master/main branch
 `git rebase master`
 ## interactive rebase - interactively rebase last 4 commits
 `git -i rebase HEAD~4`